coleenquadros/configuration/docs/app-sre/sop/prometheus-PrometheusConfigReloadFailed.md

 - Ping more team members in #sd-app-sre-teamchat
 - If its the prometheus operator in `openshift-monitoring`, escalate to SRE-P

-- An additional resource is #forum-monitoring on slack where monitoring engineering team hangs out.
+- An additional resource is #forum-monitoring on slack where monitoring engineering team hangs out